Location: Churchill C2

 Biography

-Ján Drgoňa is an associate professor in the Department of Civil and Systems Engineering and the Ralph S. O’Connor Sustainable Energy Institute (ROSEI) at Johns Hopkins University (JHU).
-Before joining JHU, Jan was a senior data scientist in the Physics and Computational Sciences Division at Pacific Northwest National Laboratory and a postdoc at the mechanical engineering department at KU Leuven in Belgium.
-Jan has a PhD in Control Engineering from the Slovak University of Technology in Bratislava, Slovakia.
-His current research is focused on scientific machine learning with applications in sustainable energy systems.
+Ján Drgoňa is an Associate Professor in the Department of Civil and Systems Engineering with a secondary appointment in the Department of Electrical and Computer Engineering at Johns Hopkins University (JHU).
+Jan is a core faculty member of the Ralph S. O’Connor Sustainable Energy Institute (ROSEI) and an associate member of the Data Science and AI Institute (DSAI).
+Before joining JHU, Jan was a Senior Data Scientist in the Physics and Computational Sciences Division at the Pacific Northwest National Laboratory (PNNL), where he continues to hold a joint appointment.
+Jan previously worked as a postdoctoral researcher in the Mechanical Engineering Department at KU Leuven, Belgium, and received his PhD in Control Engineering from the Slovak University of Technology in Slovakia.
+His research focuses on scientific machine learning for modeling, optimization, and control of cyber-physical systems with applications to sustainable energy.

 Miroslav Krstić · University of California, San Diego